aplteam/Tatin/docs/Caching.md

 ## Background

-When a Tatin package and any dependencies are installed or loaded it seems to be a good idea to save those packages in a machine-specific cache because obviously when the package is requested again, be it by the same user but for a different purpose or a different user, downloading should be avoided because it's already saved on the machine.
+When a Tatin package and its dependencies are installed or loaded, it seems to be a good idea to save those packages in a machine-specific cache because obviously when the package is requested again, be it by the same user but for a different purpose or a different user, downloading should be avoided because it's already saved on the machine.

 And that's exactly what Tatin does by default, with two exceptions: